lukazohar/spica-app/README.md

 # Start development server
+0. If you don't have yet, install Angular `npm install -g @angular/cli`.
 1. Clone git repository with command `git clone https://github.com/lukazohar/spica-app.git`.
 2. Copy `.env` and `.env.local` files (they're in e-mail) to the root folder of the project (next to package.json),.
+3. In console, move to app root folder and install npm packages `npm install`.
-3. Start development server with `npm start`.
+4. Start development server with `npm start`.
-4. Acces website at `localhost:4200` in your development browser.
+5. Acces website at `localhost:4200` in your development browser.

 # Build server
 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.